Krishna23013541/Ex-2-CD-Lab/README.md

-[# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
 # AIM
 ## To write a lex program to implement lexical analyzer to recognize a few patterns.
-# NAME:KRISHNA KUMAR R
-# REG NO: 212223230107
 # ALGORITHM

 1. Start the program.